Center Stage Strings is an MPulse Summer Performing Arts Institute at the University of Michigan in Ann Arbor.

 3. Upload your audition materials via Acceptd, the MPulse Online Audition Portal.
 Upload all Institute-specific audition media (audition video files, required documents, headshots, etc.) here.

 Priority Application Deadline for all materials to be submitted is February 1st.
-DEADLINE EXTENDED TO FEB.
-1 Application Requirements are listed below
+Application Requirements are listed below

 Center Stage Strings was founded by renowned violinist and U-M Professor Danielle Belen to develop the talents of serious young classical music students in the areas of solo and chamber music performance.
 The natural beauty of the campus surroundings and the music intertwine in this four-week long institute to create a unique summer experience.
 Students are expected to stay for the entire four weeks.